kapsitis/rbs-datastructures/kalvis-LU-DatZ3168/worksheets/ds-worksheet-w02-recursion/ds-worksheet-recursion.rst

 **Debugging:**
   When using the runtime stack, it can be difficult to debug the recursive algorithm, as you have limited visibility into the stack.
-  With an explicit stack, you have more control over the data structure and can more easily debug the algorithm.

-In general, when working with recursive algorithms, it's good to consider the performance, memory usage, and ease of debugging, and to choose the approach that best fits the requirements of the problem you're trying to solve.